A Local’s Guide to the Best Things to Do in Cuyahoga Valley National Park in Ohio

 Where can I stay in Cuyahoga Valley National Park?

 The park is large and covers a handful of cities; you can base yourself in Akron, Hudson, Peninsula, or even Cleveland.
-There are some places to stay within the park, too, like the Inn at Brandywine Falls and the Silver Fern Bed & Breakfast.
+There are some places to stay within the park, too, like the Inn at Brandywine Falls and the The Inn at Blue Hen Falls.

-If you're interested in an Airbnb or other vacation rental, check out this cozy cottage in Akron, or this historic house in Peninsula.
+If you're interested in an Airbnb or other vacation rental, check out this historic house in Peninsula, or this modern home in Brecksville.

 Can you camp at Cuyahoga Valley National Park?

-There is no camping within Cuyahoga Valley National Park.
-There are some private and state park campsites within driving distance, though.
+The only camping currently available within the park is at Valley Overlook (which offers tent sites, glamping tents, and furnished cabins).
+There are several other private and state park campsites within driving distance, too.
 Refer to this list for suggestions from the National Park Service.

 Have you ever been to Cuyahoga Valley National Park?
 If not, does this post make you want to visit?